mikecroucher/R_awareness/Section4.md

 ![./images/python_notebook.png]

 * We need to install the connector between R and the notebook.
 This is provided by an R package called [iRkernel](https://github.com/IRkernel/IRkernel).
-IRkernel is not yet available on CRAN wo we need to install it directly from github.
+IRkernel is not yet available on CRAN so we need to install it directly from github.

 Open the latest version of R and enter the following commands